v-exec/Constellation/README.md

 ## Changelog ##

+## Version 1.0.3

+* Fixed and perfected the mouse hover effect, added an logic to walk the mouse around when not active.

 ### Version 1.0.2

 * added strict statement && encapsulated the entire code in dom listener event and (func(){}());